 Use the information on lines 17a through 17g and attached schedules to figure your foreign tax credit.
-For more information, see Form 1116, Foreign Tax Credit (Individual, Estate, Trust, or Nonresident Alien Individual), and the related instructions; Form 1118, Foreign Tax Credit-Corporations, and the related instructions; and Pub.
+For more information, see Form 1116, Foreign Tax Credit (Individual, Estate, Trust, or Nonresident Alien Individual), and its instructions; Form 1118, Foreign Tax Credit-Corporations, and its instructions;

+and Pub.
 514, Foreign Tax Credit for Individuals.